mvn23/pyotgw/README.md

 - __timeout__ The timeout for the request.
 Defaults to OTGW_DEFAULT_TIMEOUT (3 seconds).

 Returns the accepted value on success, `-` if a previously configured value has been cleared or `None` on failure.

 This method is a coroutine.

----
-##### OpenThermGateway.set_response(_self_)
-__Not implemented yet.__
-Configure a response to send back to the thermostat instead of the response produced by the boiler.
-This method supports the following arguments:

-Returns the data ID for which the response was set, or `None` on failure.

-This method is a coroutine.